isomerpages/tp-virtualcampus/_cca-and-student-groups/Performing Arts.md

 description: ""
 variant: tiptap
 ---
-<p><a href="/events/temasek-arts-centre/about-tac" rel="noopener noreferrer nofollow" target="_blank">Temasek Arts Centre (TAC)</a>,
+<p><strong><a href="https://www.instagram.com/temasekartscentre/?hl=en" rel="noopener noreferrer nofollow" target="_blank">Temasek Arts Centre (TAC)</a></strong>,
-the arts and culture wing of TP’s Student Development &amp; Alumni Affairs Department (SDAA), believes in cultivating the arts on campus and in nurturing our student-artists through talent and leadership development, performance opportunities and platforms for artistic expression.
+the arts and culture wing of TP’s <strong>Student Development &amp; Alumni Affairs Department</strong>, believes in cultivating the arts on campus and in nurturing our student-artists through talent and leadership development, performance opportunities and platforms for artistic expression.
 All our members are handpicked through a selection process.
 Through high-quality concerts and productions, our student-artists express their creativity, hone their craft and aspire to be artists creating works in the local and global artistic landscapes.</p>
 <p>Please note that successful passing of auditions is required for acceptance
 into the performing arts CCAs.
-You may visit the annual <a href="https://virtualcampus.tp.edu.sg/events/cca-fair-2025/" rel="noopener nofollow" target="_blank">CCA Fair</a> to express your interest, scheduled for 23-24 Apr 2025.</p>
+You may visit the annual <strong><a href="/cca-fair-2026/" rel="noopener nofollow" target="_blank">CCA Fair</a></strong> to express your interest, scheduled for 22-23 April 2026.</p>
-<p>However, if you have missed the CCA Fair, please contact the relevant
+<p>If you have missed the CCA Fair, please contact the relevant Staff Advisor
-Staff Advisor to learn more about how to join your desired CCA.
+to find out how to join your desired CCA.
 Alternatively, you may visit the CCA's Instagram page for more details.
 Have fun exploring!</p>
 <hr>
 <table style="minWidth: 75px">
 <colgroup>